+The most stable present version of the NovacProgram is v.20 (2009-12-17).
+To know which version of the program you are running, click on ‘Help->About Novac Program…’ in the main window of the software.

 You can just copy NovacProgram.exe and configuration.xml into any folder in the computer (the 2 files must be copied to the same directory), the program is then ready to run.
 If you do not have a configuration file, just copy the NOVAC program and create a configuration through the configuration dialog as described below.

 Before the NovacProgram can download and evaluate spectra from connected instruments, it is necessary that the configuration is correct.
 The configuration is stored in the file ‘configuration.xml’ in the same directory as the NovacProgram and is modified through the configuration dialog inside the NovacProgram.
 This is reached from the main menu in the main-window of the program.
 Choose ‘Configuration’’Configuration’ to open the configuration dialog.